foss-for-synopsys-dwc-arc-processors/toolchain/doc/linux/debugging.rst

 With native GDB it is possible to debug applications the same way as it is done on the host system without gdbserver.

-When choosing between gdbserver and native GDB, following pros and cons should be considered.

-Pros of native GDB:

-* Overhead for network communication between GDB and gdbserver is removed, theoretically improving debugging performance.
-* Some features might be not implemented in the gdbserver.
-* As described in gdbserver section - gdbserver cannot be safely used to debug applications that use fork().
-Therefore native GDB is the debugger of choice for multiprocess applications.
-* There is no need for a second host to perform debugging session, since everything is on the target system.

-Cons:

-* It is required that applications on target system should have debugging symbols (unless you are so hardcore that you don't need them).
-Debugging symbols, especially in the most verbose case occupy significant disk space.
-  Depending on the type of target hardware this might be or might not be a thing to consider.
-Usually this can be ignored in case of virtual prototypes, and is hardly a problem with development systems, however disk space is probably very limited on the production systems.
-Large rootfs size also means increased time required to load rootfs into the target memory.
-* Not only debugging symbols will take noticeable disk space, but also GDB will also read them intensively, so if target file system has a low performance, this might be noticeable.
-* Full GDB on target requires more computational power than gdbserver.
-This might offset all of the gains from exclusion of the networking layer.

-In general it is highly dependent on target system properties and developer needs whether gdbserver or native GDB is better and it is up to the software developer to decide what is better in their particular case.